 - Lambrusco: A Fizzy Red Wine for Fall (formaggiokitchen.com)

 Technically, ricotta is not a cheese at all, but a cheese by-product.
 Its name, ricotta, means cooked again, an obvious reference to the production method used to make it.

-Ricotta is made from the whey drained from such cheeses as mozzarella, provolone and other cheeses.
-American ricotta is generally made with a combination of whey and whole, low-fat or skim cow’s milk.
+Ricotta is made from the whey drained from such cheeses as mozzarella, provolone, and other cheeses.
+American ricotta is generally made with a combination of whey and whole, low-fat or skims cow’s milk.

 Ricotta is a fresh, soft, snowy white cheese with a rich but mild, slightly sweet flavor.
 The texture is much like a grainy, thick sour cream.
 Ricotta is naturally low in fat, with a fat content ranging from 4 to 10 percent.
 It is also low in salt, even lower than cottage cheese.
 Since ricotta is made primarily from lactose-rich whey, it should be avoided by those who are lactose-intolerant.

 Ricotta cheese, which is generally recognized as having been invented in Sicily, is known in the language of the island by another name: zammatàru, a word in Sicilian meaning “dairy farmer.”
 This word is derived from the Arabic za’ama, meaning “cow,” leading to the supposition that ricotta might have its origins in the Arab-Sicilian era.